-We will register you for your advising class and first-year seminar during the summer, based upon your selections in the Advising and Seminar Selection Questionnaire.
-You will register for your other courses during Orientation in August, after meeting with your advisor to discuss appropriate courses based upon your interests and preparation.
-As you prepare for this conversation, you can search fall courses in our new student information system through Cascade.
-After logging in to Cascade, please select “Student Center,” which will open a new browser.
-Use your same username and password to log in to the PeopleSoft system.
+We will register you for your advising class and first-year seminar during the summer, based upon your selections in the Advising Placement Questionnaire.
+You will register for your other courses during Orientation in August, after meeting with your advisor to discuss appropriate courses based upon your interests and high school preparation.
+As you prepare for this conversation, you can search fall courses in your myPugetSound portal.
 The more conversant and honest you are about your interests, the better your advising experience will be.

 In most cases, there is no hurry to begin a major, and the entire first year can be used for academic exploration.
 If you are strongly inclined to begin work on a major in your first year, you should be sure to read descriptions in the Bulletin and discuss requirements with your advisor right away.
 There will be an academic fair on your first Saturday on campus where you can discuss majors, minors, and emphasis areas with faculty members.
 Curriculum guides for all majors are also posted online and linked to departmental listings at www.pugetsound.edu/academics/departments-and-programs.
 Don’t be concerned if your first-year advising class is not offered in the department of your intended major; you will have the opportunity to make one or more of your other choices from that department and there is ample space to explore several possibilities.
 Even with all of that being said, certain majors and interest areas must be begun early.
 If you plan to pursue pre-medicine, pre-engineering, or music, we suggest the following courses: